kgrubic/todo-react-enzume/README.md

 # todo-react-enzume

-# to install all packages run of you root dir
+# to install all packages run from your root dir
 npm i

 # to build and run app :